rollkit/rollkit/docs/lazy-adr/adr-004-core-types.md

 ### Transactions

-In rollmint, like in Tendermint, Transactions are just an opaque slice of bytes:
+In Rollkit, like in Tendermint, Transactions are just an opaque slice of bytes:

 ```go
 type Tx []byte